davidfreire/Utils-PCA/README.md

 # Utils-PCA
-Basic PCA decomposition using Numpy
+Basic PCA decomposition using Numpy from scratch and PCA function from sklearn.